tfeb/tfeb-lisp-hax/README.md

 `slog` is `slog` not `log` because `log` is `log`.  `slog-to` is named in sympathy.

 Logging to pathnames rather than explicitly-managed streams may be a little slower, but seems now to be pretty close.

-`slog` will *certainly* turn into something which isn't a toy fairly soon: consider this an ephemeral version.

 ### Package, module
 `slog` lives in and provides `:org.tfeb.hax.slog`.